ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingservices.md

 | HostVsanOverheadCorePercentage | The percentage of a host's cores used by vSAN | % | 10 | 0 |
 {: caption="Table 4.
 Description of variables in formula 1" caption-side="top"}

 [^mgmtcores]: Management cluster only.
-No core reservation for the workload cluster, the edge services cluster, and the single-node management cluster.
+No core reservation for the workload cluster, the edge services cluster, or the single-node management cluster.

 [^vspherehacores]: Management and workload clusters only.
 No hosts are reserved for the edge services cluster or the single-node management cluster.